MatthewWuu/FaceRecog-A_Light_Model/README.md

 # Light-weight model of Face_recognition(under the constrain of low volumn's dataset)
 --------------------------------
+## Preface

+This is like a cozy little deep-learning adventure for beginners in the realm of face recognition.
+We dabbled with PCA to shrink down those face images and played around with a bunch of NCC models.
+Also, we threw in a fancy comparative analysis and report, comparing the good ol' CNN with the pre-trained FaceNet model by the legendary Tanai, H. Fun times!

+_Addapted from our coursework of G0191-XMUM(given by Prof.Wang Han)._

 ## Brief Introduction of the Work

 Nowadays, face recognition is able to achieve high state of the art accuracy through Deep Learning algorithms such as Convolutional Neural Networks or Vision Transformers *(Dosovitskiy et al.,/ 2021)*.
 However, Deep Learning methods usually requires a large amount of dataset, numbering in the thousands to millions of datasets in order to prevent overfitting *(Seguin, 2017)*.